graphql/handbooks/ambassadors/standards.md

 Excellence at any time, at its sole discretion.
 The GraphQL Foundation will notify GraphQL Ambassadors of major changes to the guidelines by email [and via the GraphQL Ambassador Discord channel].
-However, any changes to these guidelines will not apply retroactively.
+However, any changes to these guidelines will not apply to past actions.
 If these guidelines are updated and a GraphQL Ambassador does not wish to agree, their participation in the GraphQL Ambassador Program will cease until such time as they do agree.